Get covered in minutes!

 You might be a responsible and experienced driver, but even so, accidents happen.
 Whatever your experience level, you may be wondering how filing a claim after a crash will impact your auto insurance premium.

-The amount by which your insurance company might increase your premium following an at-fault accident depends on a variety of factors including the state you live in, the severity of the accident, and claims made to compensate for costs incurred as a result of the accident.
+The amount by which your premium might increase following an at-fault accident depends on a variety of factors including the state you live in, the severity of the accident, and claims made to compensate for costs incurred as a result of the accident.
+These factors are driven by state regulations determined by the state’s Department of Insurance and all insurance companies operating in the state are required to follow.

 Because insurance companies like MAPFRE take your driving record into account when issuing your initial auto policy, they will most likely re-evaluate your premium after you file a claim, have an accident or any other type of incident like a traffic violation.